Midori, Gunma: History

 The city of Midori was established on March 27, 2006, from the merger of the town of Ōmama (from Yamada District), the town of Kasakake (from Nitta District), and the village of Azuma (from Seta District).
 All three districts were dissolved as a result of this merger.

 Government

 Midori has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Midori contributes one member to the Gunma Prefectural Assembly.
 In terms of national politics, the city is part of Gunma 1st district of the lower house of the Diet of Japan.

 Economy

 Midori is noted for its production of tomatoes and eggplants.

 Education

-Midori has seven public elementary schools and five public middle schools operated by the city government, and one public high schools operated by the Gunma Prefectural Board of Education.
+Midori has seven public elementary schools and five public middle schools operated by the city government, and one public high school operated by the Gunma Prefectural Board of Education.
 The prefecture also operates one special education school for the handicapped.
 Kiryu University and its associated junior college are located in Midori.